willjhliang/traffic-sign-recognition/README.md

 # traffic-sign-recognition
-This is the repository for our CIS5200 final project
+This is the repository for our traffic sign recognition projcet